 The USBR has not updated the depth-velocity flood danger level relationships presented in its "Downstream Hazard Classification Guidelines" (Ref.
-10) since the initial federal hazard potential classification assessment for Ash Pond 2 was completed in 2016.
+12) since the initial federal hazard potential classification assessment for Ash Pond 2 was completed in 2016.
 Therefore, there is no basis to reevaluate the danger levels assigned to the occupied buildings identified within the inundation area downstream of Ash Pond 2's southern dike following a hypothetical breach.

-5.4 2022 HAZARD POTENTIAL CLASSIFICATION ASSESSMENT
+5.4 2023 HAZARD POTENTIAL CLASSIFICATION ASSESSMENT

 Other than the change in the operational status of Ash Pond 2, there have been no significant modifications to Ash Pond 2; no significant modifications to the topography adjacent to and downstream of the CCR surface impoundment; and no significant buildings or transport corridors that have been constructed in the areas downstream of the CCR surface impoundments that would be impacted by a hypothetical dike breach.
 There have also been no changes to the USBR's depth-velocity flood danger level relationships, which were used in the 2016 federal hazard potential classification assessment.
 Moreover, the Federal Energy Regulatory Commission's Engineering Guidelines for the Evaluation of Hydropower Projects (Ref.
-16), which references FEMA's Federal Guidelines for Dam Safety (Ref.
-18), states that "the consequences of failure are not expected to cause a probable loss of human life when incremental effects on downstream structures are approximately two feet or less."
+20), which references FEMA's Federal Guidelines for Dam Safety (Ref.
+19), states that "the consequences of failure are not expected to cause a probable loss of human life when incremental effects on downstream structures are approximately two feet or less."
 FEMA's Federal Guidelines for Inundation Mapping of Flood Risks Associated with Dam Incidents and Failures (Ref.
-19) also states that an incremental rise in flood depth of two feet or less caused by a dike breach is not considered to be a concern to human life.
+22) also states that an incremental rise in flood depth of two feet or less caused by a dike breach is not considered to be a concern to human life.
 These two federal guidelines further support the conclusion that the loss of human life at the three occupied buildings is not probable given the initial breach analysis results show the estimated flood depths at these buildings are less than two feet.
 Therefore, the initial federal hazard potential classification assessment completed in 2016 for this CCR surface impoundment remains valid.
 In addition, the 2016 dike breach analysis for Ash Pond 2's southern dike still represents the worst-case failure scenario amongst the pond's three dikes.

-Based on the preceding observations, the significant hazard potential classification assigned to Ash Pond 2 in 2016 pursuant to the Federal CCR Rule and the bases for this assignment remain valid for this 2022 assessment.
+Based on the preceding observations, the significant hazard potential classification assigned to Ash Pond 2 in 2016 pursuant to the Federal CCR Rule and the bases for this assignment remain valid for this 2023 assessment.
 A loss of human life is unlikely to result from a hypothetical failure at this CCR surface impoundment, but potential offsite environmental damage could occur to the Des Plaines River.
 As discussed in Section 2.0, a CCR surface impoundment classified as a significant hazard potential per the Federal CCR Rule is considered to be an Illinois Class 2 CCR surface impoundment.
-Therefore, Ash Pond 2 remains classified as a Class 2 CCR surface impoundment pursuant to 35 Ill.
+Therefore, Ash Pond 2 remains classified as a Class 2 CCR surface impoundment pursuant to 35 III.
 Adm.
 Code 845.440(a)(1).
+However, this is not a reflection of the potential for the impoundment to fail.
+The 2023 annual safety factor assessment conducted pursuant to 35 III.
+Adm.
+Code 845.460 (Ref.
+4) shows that Ash Pond 2 is stable under design operating conditions.
+Moreover, no visual signs of distress that could be indicative of dike instability were observed during the September 14, 2023, condition assessment performed by S&L in support of the pond's 2023 annual structural stability assessment under 35 III.
+Adm.
+Code 845.450 (Ref.
+3).